Early Learning System

 The Early Learning Networks that HEA supports seek to increase the number of 4-year-olds in high-quality preschool programs.
 Tools of the Mind curriculum was the first initiative launched as part of this effort.
 Meeting the unmet needs for preschool in our county requires a collaborative effort that engages all sectors of our community.
 The goal is to provide all families with equal access to the resources they need to ensure their child’s success.

 Elkhart Community Schools Title I preschool and the PACE Program

 Elkhart County Special Education Cooperative

 Eighth Street Mennonite Church Preschool

 Indicators of Success

-100% of teachers agreed or strongly agreed Tools is preparing children for Kindergarten on the end-of-year survey.
+100% of teachers agreed or strongly agreed Tools of the Mind is preparing children for Kindergarten on the end-of-year survey.

 100% of teachers agreed or strongly agreed the Tools of the Mind training and curriculum had provided the opportunity to develop valuable teaching skills.